Matt L's Posts

 Personally, I dislike Blow Out.
 The first half is pretty good but the second half falls apart in the way most DePalma films fall apart – like cheap B movies.
 [Not to say I don’t like B movies].
 But the Conversation is defintely one of the best films of the seventies and really captures the mood of the era.

-criterion predictions almost 4 years ago
+criterion predictions over 4 years ago

 Nostalgia – Tarkovsky